-- That the Territories heretofore known as Rupert's Land and North-West, shall not enter into the Confederation of the Dominion of Canada, except as a Province; to be styled and known as the Province of Assiniboia, and with all the rights and privileges common to the different Provinces of the Dominion to - That all properties, rights and privileges [enjoyed] by the people of this Province, up to the date of our entering into the Confederation, be respected; and that the arrangement and confirmation of all customs; usages and privileges be left exclusively to the local Legislature - That in this Province, with the exception of [First Nations people who are not permanent residents], every male native citizen who has attained the age of twenty-one years, and every foreigner, other than a British subject, who has resided here during the same period, being a householder and having taken the oath of allegiance, shall be entitled to vote at the election of members for the local Legislature and for the Canadian Parliament.
-It being understood that this article be subject to amendment exclusively by the local Legislature... - That the local Legislature of the Province of Assiniboia shall have full control over all the public lands of the Province and the right to annul all acts or arrangements made, or entered into, with reference to the public lands of Rupert's Land, and the North West now called the Province of Assiniboia. - XII That the Government of Canada appoint a Commission of Engineers to explore the various districts of the Province of Assinibola, and to lay before the local Legislature a report of the mineral wealth of the Province, within five years from the date of our entering into Confederation. - XIII That treaties be concluded between Çanada and the different Indian tribes of the Province of Assiniboia, by and with the advice and cooperation of the local Legislature of this Province . . . - I That the English and French languages be common in the Legislature and in the Courts, and that all public documents, as well as acts of the Legislature be published in both languages - XIX That all debts contracted by the Provisional Government of the Territory of the Northwest, now called Assinibola in consequence of the illegal and inconsiderate measure adopted by Canadian officials to bring about a civil war in our midst, be paid out of the Dominion Treasury; and that none of the members of the Provisional Government, or any of those acting under them, be in any way held liable or responsible with regard to the movement, or any of the actions which led to the present negotiations . . .
+That the Territories heretofore known as Rupert's Land and North-West, shall not enter into the Confederation of the Dominion of Canada, except as a Province; to be styled and known as the Province of Assinibola, and with all the rights and privileges common to the different Provinces of the Dominion.

+That all properties, rights and privileges [enjoyed] by the people of this Province, up to the date of our entering into the Confederation, be respected, and that the arrangement and confirmation of all customs, usages and privileges be left exclusively to the local Legislature

+That in this Province, with the exception of [First Nations people who are not permanent residents], every male native citizen who has attained the age of twenty-one years, and every foreigner, other than a British subject, who has resided here during the same period, being a householder and having taken the oath of allegiance, shall be entitled to vote at the election of members for the local Legislature and for the Canadian Parliament.
+It being understood that this article be subject to amendment exclusively by the local Legislature....
-no longer governed the region, and the Métis were not willing to recognize Canadian authority until their rights were guaranteed.
-The provisional government would take charge until negotiations were complete.

-In January 1870, a delegation of Canadian officials arrived at Red River to meet with the provisional government and other members of the community.
-On February 7, Red River community members formally elected a new provisional government of twenty Frenchspeaking and twenty English-speaking representatives to begin negotiations with the Dominion of Canada.
-Riel was again named president.
-This government, called the Convention of Forty, continued work on a list of rights to be used in negotiations with Canada.
+That the local Legislature of the Province of Assiniboia shall have full control over all the public lands of the Province and the right to annul all acts or arrangements made, or entered into, with reference to the public lands of Rupert's Land, and the North West now called the Province of Assiniboia.

+That the Government of Canada appoint a Commission of Engineers to explore the various districts of the Province of Assinibola, and to lay before the local Legislature a report of the mineral wealth of the Province, within five years from the date of our entering into Confederation.

+That treaties be concluded between Canada and the different Indian tribes of the Province of Assiniboia, by and with the advice and cooperation of the local Legislature of this Province . . .

+That the English and French languages be common in the Legislature and in the Courts, and that all public documents, as well as acts of the Legislature be published in both languages

+That all debts contracted by the Provisional Government of the Territory of the Northwest, now called Assinibola, in consequence of the illegal and inconsiderate measure adopted by Canadian officials to bring about a civil war in our midst, be paid out of the Dominion Treasury; and that none of the members of the Provisional Government, or any of those acting under them, be in any way held liable or responsibles of the present negotiations.